 Still, even with all this power, the most widely-used feature on cellphones is often the most simple: text messaging.

-And the popularity of SMS only continues to rise.
+The popularity of SMS is only continuing to rise.
 That’s why more businesses are beginning to seek out commercial text messaging services to connect with their customers and employees.

-There are many ways your business can use commercial text messages.
-We’ve seen organizations use them to do everything from conduct research studies to drive app downloads.
-Before you seek out a text messaging service, it’s helpful to really nail down exactly what you want to accomplish.
+Before you seek out a commercial text messaging service, it’s helpful to really nail down exactly what you want to accomplish.

 This type of commercial text messaging is most often used for sending: